FarzanehSoltanzadeh/Spotify/README.md

 - Scrutiny of the Ten Most Profoundly Expressive Lyricists in the Artistic Domain
 - Profiling the Annual Distribution of Artist Activity through the Aggregation of Total Song Counts
 - Delving into Musical Trends: An Appraisal of the Leading 10 Songs' Popularity, Both Explicit and Implicit in Content
+- The lyrical themes and content in rap music compared to other music genres
+- Exploring the Popularity of Explicit vs. Non-Explicit Songs: A Comparative Analysis
+- Examine the relationship between popularity and followers (Hypothesis Testing)
+- Factors Influencing Song Popularity (Definition of Criteria)
+- Personalized Mood-Based Music Selection

 Employing Streamlit and Plotly frameworks, we developed a user-friendly web application to visually present our data insights.
 To install the [Streamlit library](https://streamlit.io/) and [Plotly library](https://plotly.com/), just use these command in your command prompt:
 ```bash